 The castle then switched hands to many noblemen over the reign of James V and Mary Queen of Scots.

-During the Jacobite risings in 1715, many troops were stationed here and it after a second fire it was significantly damaged.
+During the Jacobite risings in 1715, many troops were stationed here and after a second fire, it was significantly damaged.

 Eventually, the Morton family, who owned the castle bought a nearby estate, Cuttlehill House, and abandoned the castle.
 It eventually fell into disrepair.